thndrbrrr/pragnastic/README.md

 **Data disks**

-The instructions below create one single RAID-type partition on each data disk.
+The instructions below create one single RAID partition on each data disk.
 So for each data disk (`sdX` being the disk's device):

 ```sh
 # erase traces of any previous softraid